 If we talked to others the way we talk to ourselves, would we be called bullies or abusers?
 Self-criticism and self-condemnation are frequent occurrences when we mess up in speech or actions.
 The thoughts of messing up or failing quickly turn into name calling and character attacks.
 A simple “I can’t believe I did that” turns into “I am stupid.”
 The focus goes from a criticism of the action to an attack on the person.
 We may then judge ourselves to be incapable and unworthy.
 Being disappointed in ourselves often leads to anger towards ourselves.
 Anger turned inward often leads to depression.

 Being disappointed in oneself is fairly common.
 As long as we’re human and imperfect, we’ll mess up.
 We’ll fail.
-We’ll make poor decisions, and we’ll do it over and over again because we think it’ll be different this time, we forget, or we don’t care.
-It’s no wonder that the Scriptures liken us to sheep, the world’s dumbest animals.
+We’ll make poor decisions, and we’ll do it over and over again because we either think it’ll be different this time, we forget, or we simply don’t care.

 Why do we find it so hard to accept that we fail often?
 Why is it equally as hard to differentiate between failing and being ‘a failure?’
 Losing and being ‘a loser?’
 Doing something stupid to being stupid?